 - Depth gauges (for monitoring how deep you’re going),

-- Compasses (for navigation) and any other items that would be useful depending on the type of dive being taken.
+- Compass for navigation and any other items that would be useful depending on the type of dive being taken.

 ✔️Participate in Refresher Training Course